cyberphone/jws-ct/README.md

 IZWxsbyBzaWduZWQgd29ybGQhIn0.NtipYry9O9A3kdUH4LoRiEuUyIhaCakqfwKh6GAZpnDRUZRGOjiqmYh1G
 a9ueSvp2VtiaIL27LrDM47It4WTAA
 ```
-That's not very cool since one the major benefits of text based schemes (human readability) got lost in the process.
+That's not very cool since one of the major benefits of text based schemes (*human readability*), got lost in the process.
 ### Clear Text Signatures
 By rather using JWS in "detached" mode you can reap the benefits of text based schemes while keeping existing security standards!
 ```json